 Cheese Kamaboko: Fish Cake Snack with Cheese Bits

-Kamaboko goes very well with alcoholic beverages, and in fact, we Japanese love to eat the fish cake as an “Otsumami (おつまみ)” snack along with Sake rice wine or beer.
+The food goes well with alcoholic beverages, and we love to eat it as an Otsumami (おつまみ) along with Sake or beer.

-Cheese Kamaboko (Chiikama)
+Cheese Kamaboko (チーズかまぼこ)